dafny-lang/dafny/docs/DafnyRef/integration-js/IntegrationJS.md

 ## **The Dafny runtime library**

 The step of running Javascript files (using `node`) requires the Dafny runtime library.
-That library is automatically included in the resulting `.js` file if dafny is doing the compilation, but not if dafny is only doing translation..
+That library is automatically included in the resulting `.js` file if `dafny` is doing the compilation, but not if `dafny` is only doing translation..

 ## **Manually executing Dafny-generation Java code**

 Suppose a Dafny program is contained in a .dfy files, A.dfy, which contains the Dafny `Main` method.
 One can build the corresponding Javascript program (without running it) using this command:

-`dafny build -t:js A.dfy`
+`dafny build --target:js A.dfy`

 The program is then executed using the command
 `node A.js`

-The combined build-and-run command is `dafny run -t:js A.dfy`.
+The combined build-and-run command is `dafny run --target:js A.dfy`.

 ## Combining Dafny and Javascript source files